pyeventsourcing/eventsourcing/README.md

 ```

-Finally, define an application to have the event sourced repo and the factory method.
+Finally, define an application to have an event sourced repo and a factory method.
 Inheriting from
 eventsourcing.application.main.EventSourcingApplication provides a persistence subscriber, an event store,
 and stored event persistence when the application is instantiated.
 For convenience when using SQLAlchemy and
 Cassandra to store events, two sub-classes are provided: EventSourcingWithSQLAlchemy and EventSourcingWithCassandra.

 In the example below, the ExampleApplication has an ExampleRepository, and for convenience the
 'register_new_example' factory method described above (a module level function) is used to implement a
 synonymous method on the application class.
-It inherits
+It extends EventSourcingWithSQLAlchemy.

 ```python
 from eventsourcing.application.main import EventSourcingWithSQLAlchemy